reimakesgames/reignite-ts/README.md

 # reignite-ts

-A typescript game engine for the browser.
+A typescript game engine for the browser or standalone.

 ## Goals

+-   [ ] 2D rendering
-- [ ] 2D / 3D rendering
+-   [ ] Simple 3D rendering
+-   [ ] GUI
+-   [ ] Tilemaps
+-   [ ] Tilesets
+-   [ ] Events
+-   [ ] Datatypes
+-   [ ] Moddable
-- [ ] Be similar to Roblox's System
+-   [ ] Easy to use
-- [ ] Simple to use
+-   [ ] Easy to learn

 ## Why?

-I wanted to make a game engine in TypeScript.
-I've seen the potentials of it and I wanted to make a game engine that I could use to make games, hence reimakesgames.
+I've seen the potentials of typescript as a game development language, and I wanted to make a game engine that I could use to make games with a fast velocity in mind.

-## How?

-I don't know either, it just will work.

-## What?

-It's a game engine, what else?

-## Will feature
+## Local Development

-* 2D / 3D rendering
-* Datatypes
-* Events
-* Tilemaps and Tilesets
-* GUI
+1. Install dev dependencies: `npm install`
+1. Build and watch the game: `npm run dev`
+1. Run the game: `npm start`

 ## Building

-1. Install dev dependencies: `npm install`
-1. Build and host the game: `npm start`

-You don't need to install any dependencies to run the game, but you will need to install them to build the game.

-Don't use `npm run build`, it's not a complete build process.
-It's intended for me to be able to export a release build for the game, while the `npm start` command is intended for development purposes.
-I prefer you use `npm start` to run the game.
+Work in progress.
+Still figuring out how to use electron-forge.